 "Then join them for yourself one to another into one stick, that they may become one in your hand.Ezekiel 37:17(NASB)

 Many of the prophecies Ezekiel gave to Israel were delivered through mime or by means of play-acting.
-On one occasion Ezekiel wrote on a clay table and on another, he shaved his head.
+On one occasion, Ezekiel wrote on a clay tablet and on another occasion, he shaved his head.
 One prophecy was illustrated by baking his bread over dung, and another by lying on his side for an extended period of time.
-Other prophetic illustration included him packing his bags; quivering and shaking; preaching to the forest and refusing to mourn for the death of his wife.
+Other prophetic illustrations included him packing his bags, quivering and shaking, preaching to the forest, and refusing to mourn for the death of his wife.

 Following the reigns of David and Solomon, the single kingdom of Israel was divided into two camps.
 Those in the northern kingdom followed after Jereboam, an Ephraimite, who was one of Solomon's former officials.
 They had their headquarters in Samaria and comprised of ten of the tribes of Israel.
 Those from the southern kingdom were led by Rehoboam - one of Solomon’s sons, who became king of Judah, in the south.

 The southern kingdom kept their headquarters in Jerusalem and consisted of the tribes of Judah, Benjamin, and the half of the tribe of Ephraim.
 Individuals from other tribes, who preferred to worship at the Temple in Jerusalem, also aligned themselves with Judah, rather than using substitute places of worship that were erected in Samaria.